fxdias/rjs-app/README.md

 features:

-share quote to twitter
+share quote to twitter, copy to clipboard, quote speech.
-copy to clipboard
-quote speech